npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Thu, 23 May 2024 08:54:04 +0530
 ### [Why are Electric Vehicles more likely to hit pedestrians?](https://www.firstpost.com/explainers/electric-vehicles-pedestrians-13773922.html)

-Article found but Couldn't summarize
+A study analyzing UK road accident data from 2013 to 2017 found that electric and hybrid vehicles are twice as likely to be involved in pedestrian accidents compared to petrol and diesel cars.
+This difference is particularly pronounced in urban areas, where EVs are three times more likely to hit pedestrians.

-A new study published in the Journal of Epidemiology & Community Health examining data from the UK found that electric and hybrid cars are twice as likely to hit pedestrians than their petrol and diesel counterparts.
-Experts say this is because EVs are quieter and that people are used to looking for certain cues to signal when cars are approaching
+Researchers suggest the increased risk stems from the quiet nature of EVs, as people rely on auditory cues to anticipate approaching vehicles.
+The study emphasizes the need for  mitigation strategies to address this safety concern as the transition to electric transportation continues.

 Wed, 22 May 2024 21:09:06 +0530
 ### [Why is New Caledonia unrest causing nickel prices to soar?](https://www.firstpost.com/explainers/new-caledonia-unrest-nickel-prices-13773930.html)